mmmorris1975/aws-runas/docs/quickstart.md

 parameter is the AWS ARN of the IAM role you will assume after the SAML authentication is complete.
 You should be able to get the necessary values for both of these parameters from the person or team responsible for managing your AWS accounts.
-The `saml_username` parameter is optional, but is a handy shortcut to supply your username to the SAML provider, instead of getting prompted for it when you need to re-authenticate to your SAML identity provider.
+The `saml_username` parameter is optional, but is a handy shortcut to supply your username to the SAML provider, instead of getting prompted for it each time you need to authenticate to your SAML identity provider.

 If you do not configure a password for your identity provider, you will be prompted to enter it when aws-runas is required to authenticate with the identity provider.
 To skip this prompting, you can configure aws-runas to store your password